Tzuyu-Yoda/Webcams_Predictions_and_Weather/README.md

 First put all files in one directory and uncompress the .zip files.

-Then run 'clean_data.py' on Spark to produce a single cleaned data file for ML.
+Then run 'clean_data.py' on Spark to produce a cleaned data file.

 Run on command line: spark-submit data_clean.py yvr-weather(sample input)